raphaellmsousa/microcontrollers/README.md

 This is the repository for the course of microcontrollers.

-1. First, follow this steps for a software setup:
+1. First, follow these steps for a software setup:

 https://github.com/raphaellmsousa/microcontrollers/blob/master/softwares/softwares.md